ttappr/powershell-interactor/README.md

 After the set up is done, open the browser to the local site.
 The page has one button on it that sends a request and recevies a response.

-* Right-mouse-click the loaded extension icon and select `Inspect` to open the DevTools Inspector.
+* Right-mouse-click the loaded extension icon and select `Inspect popup` to open the DevTools Inspector.
 This will force the extension's popup page to stay loaded.
 * Set breakpoints in the listeners or other interesting points in code.
 * Press the button and observe the effects.
 * The PS host produces a log in its own folder, `log.txt` that can be checked to